fuliang93/PHEVRDP/codes/README.md

 para_solomon.py: parameters for the instances without recharging stations.

-The codes for PHEVRDP with discrete speed variables can be easily derived from these.
+The codes for the PHEVRDP with discrete speed variables can be easily derived from these.